IBM/cics-bundle-gradle/README.md

             mavenCentral()
         }
         ```
+1. Add the `cicsBundle` extension block to your `build.gradle`.
+This is where you will supply additional configuration properties for the plugin.
+There are separate sub-blocks for `build` and `deploy` properties.
+    ```gradle
+    cicsBundle {
+        build {
+            ...
+        }
+        deploy {
+            ...
+        }
+    }
+    ```
-1. If you have included any Java-based bundle parts, add the `cicsBundle` extension block to define the default JVM server that they will use.
+1. If you have included any Java-based bundle parts, update the `cicsBundle` extension to define the default JVM server that they will use.
     ```gradle
     cicsBundle {
         build {